Searching for a source of difference in Gaussian graphical models: Introduction

 Whether a variable belongs to $R$ depends solely on its marginal distribution.

-Although this makes the marginal approach simple and computationally feasible, it often fails to answer the question of interest.
-For example, when the source of difference lies in the interactions between variables, the marginal approach will be unable to identify it.
-In these situations, and, more generally whenever we believe that the interplay between the variables plays an important role, it is reasonable to adopt the so-called conditional approach.
-The conditional approach takes into account the entire $p$-dimensional joint distribution, and flags a variable relevant only if the difference in its marginal distribution cannot be explained by the remaining variables.
-More precisely, the set of conditionally relevant variables $D$ is:
+Although simple and computationally feasible, the marginal approach might fail to point to the true source of difference whenever an interplay between variables plays a role in differentiating the two distributions \citep{hudson2009differential}.
+In that case, we propose to privilege a conditional perspective and exploit an approach which takes into account the entire $p$-dimensional joint distribution and flags a variable relevant only if the difference in its marginal distribution cannot be explained by the remaining variables.
+We define the set of conditionally relevant variables $D$ as follows.